unm-historiography/2015-spring/JR-summary-Iggers-3-16.md

 <li>Rankean approaches proliferate.</li>
 <li>Historical sociology begins to grow in Germany.
 "The question remained how the human or cultural sciences such as historical studies research could proceed from unique phenomena to broader social and historical context."
 (Pg.
 37).</li>
 <li>American traiditon also focused on social sciences.
 Example: examining the railroad and American economic growth.</li>
-<li>Americans at this time tended to see themselves as a classless society and without ideological conflicts (the Civil War notwithstanding)., and this impacted their historical approaches in a more scientific way.</li>
+<li>Americans at this time tended to see themselves as a classless society and without ideological conflicts (the Civil War notwithstanding), and this impacted their historical approaches in a more scientific way.</li>
 </ul>
 <h5>Part 2: Challenges of social science approach</h5>
 <p>Coming after Wednesday's class.</p>